johnfraserss/ICS3U/Assignments/05b - SDLC And Flowcharting/README.md

 Do **not** hand in this work - it will be marked in-class.

+For creating flowcharts, there are some tools available online such as:
+* [Create.ly](http://creately.com/tour) - you will have to sign up for an account to save work
+* [Lucidchart](https://www.lucidchart.com/) - you will have to sign up for an account to save work

 Due Date(s)
 -----------
 The earliest this will be marked is October 8th.